carlduckels/HBMods/Bins/_ReadMe.txt

-Ensure these files are Up-To-Date with the DLLs from the current install of Valheim / BepinEx
+Ensure these files are Up-To-Date with the DLLs from the current install of Valheim / BepinEx / LiveSplit